Gap years can be used to enhance a CV, travel, learn new skills, volunteer, intern, and much more.

 Some of the different options you can do

-• Volunteering – Support a worthwhile cause and gain valuable experience.
+- Volunteering – Support a worthwhile cause and gain valuable experience.
 Students could take part in a wildlife conservation project, teach children, or help build a school in a third-world country.

-• Travel – Explore the world, discover new cultures, and develop independent living skills at the same time!
+- Travel – Explore the world, discover new cultures, and develop independent living skills at the same time!
 Students could go backpacking across South East Asia, InterRail through Europe, or buy a round-the-world plane ticket!

-• Paid employment – Earn money and gain new skills at home or aboard.
+- Paid employment – Earn money and gain new skills at home or aboard.
 Students could work on an outback farm in Australia, as a ski lift operator in Canada, or at a backpacker hostel in New Zealand.

-• Work experience – If students want to gain relevant experience and skills for a particular career or subject you plan to study, you could consider a work placement or internship.
+- Work experience – If students want to gain relevant experience and skills for a particular career or subject they plan to study, you could consider a work placement or internship.
 These can last from a few weeks to a year.
 Depending on the type of contract on offer, this may or may not be salaried.
 These are very popular and competition for places is high, so early application is advised.

-• Part-time courses – Why not take the opportunity to try something new?
+- Part-time courses – Why not take the opportunity to try something new?
 Students could take up a new language, learn how to programme, try a new sport or musical instrument, or learn a new practical skill, such as mechanics, carpentry, or cookery.

 What is #UniAsItShouldBe?
 A University that puts its students and their needs first through a supportive learning environment.
 Welcome to the University of Bolton.